pborenstein/pborenstein.com/src/posts/how-rebase-works.md

 ```
 !!!

-## Step 3: Reset the current branch
+## Step 3: Switch to the upstream banch

 The man page goes on: